 DAY 1: ARRIVAl AT PARO

 Whatever route you take in arriving at this beautiful country, let’s start your journey from the breathtaking Paro.
 Paro is a small town surrounded by a valley and breathtaking landscape.
 The famous cover poster of the hilltop monastery you see in the glossy Bhutan tour package is located in Paro.

-I suggest check-in into Kamsum Hotel (3.3 Km from Paro Airport).
+I suggest check-in in Kamsum Hotel (3.3 Km from Paro Airport).
 This hotel is at one of the best locations in the town.
 The hotel is very close to some of the popular tourist attractions in Paro.

 LATER THAT DAY